 3. You are entitled to a FREE ChexSystems Report

 ChexSystems is a consumer reporting agency (CRA) and is subject to the Fair Credit Reporting Act (FCRA).
-Your FREE report can be made available under the Fair and Accurate Credit Transaction Act (FACTA) once every 12-months.
-For a free copy of your Chexsystems report visit: Chexsystems Consumer Assistance.
+You are entitled to a free copy of your ChexSystems report and can generally review it online.

 4. You can dispute ChexSystems records

 If ChexSystems sounds like a credit reporting agency like Experian, Equifax or Transunion — it is.
 ChexSystems information can be incorrect, inaccurate, erroneous, outdated and may even be a result of identity theft.
 All of these circumstances can result in a denial by a bank or credit union.

 Because ChexSystems is a consumer reporting agency like the traditional credit bureaus, information in ChexSystems can be disputed.
 It may be worth disputing negative information to clear your name before the 5 year reporting period ends.

 TIP: ChexSystems will remove records for people that file Bankruptcy.
 Bankruptcy discharges consumer debts like overdrafts and bank fees.